lsst-sqre/ltd-keeper/docs/gke-config.rst

 The Keeper Git repository includes two secrets templates:

 1. :file:`kubernetes/keeper-secrets.template.yaml` creates a secrets resource named ``keeper-secrets`` and is used to configure the Keeper Flask web app.
-2. :file:`kubernetes/keeper-ingress-secrets.template.yaml` creates a secrets resource named ``keeper-ingress-secrets`` and is used to supply TLS certs to the Ingress resource.
+2. :file:`kubernetes/ssl-proxy-secrets.template.yaml` creates a secrets resource named ``ssl-proxy-secret`` and is used to supply TLS certs to the Nginx proxy service.

 Setting and Deploying Secrets
 =============================